f11xter/f11xter.github.io/src/content/blog/2023-04-11-recursive_components_for_mundane_tasks.md

 This is a good start, laying out all headings at the same level, but we still need to nest them correctly.

 The crucial insight here is that a nested set of headings is equivalent to a full table of contents.
-Therefore, if we use the above code to display only the lowest level headings, we can then recurse on arrays of those that remain.
+Therefore, if we use the above code to display only the lowest level headings, we can then recurse on those that remain.

 To do that, we'll add a `children` property to those base headings.
 We'll use a depth of 2 as the base case since depth 1 headings are usually the title of the document and not included.